-Since 2010, the Wentworth Architecture review (WAr) has published eight volumes, with a release cycle that begins every January.
+Since 2010, the Wentworth Architecture review has published nine volumes, with a release cycle that begins every January.

 Our preconceived notions of color in architecture and design, like paint applied to a surface, were both bold and evident.
 The curation of this volume, however, unearthed an incredible complexity in how we understand color.
 The conversation that it requires is one of the most challenging, nuanced, and special dialogues that we have ever observed.
 It quickly transcended the conventional understanding of color and began privileging the individual’s perception.